 The waste problem.
 It’s not another person’s problem.
 More like not another “country’s” problem.
 This convenient set of sticks is now widely used not only in Asia, including Japan but in the entire world.
-Wood chopsticks are disposable, and they are harming the environment.
+Bamboo chopsticks are disposable, and they are harming the environment.

 That is so Mottainai!
-A Canadian company based in Vancouver called Chopvalue found a solution to that problem.
+A Canadian company based in Vancouver called ChopValue found a solution to that problem.
 (Finally, someone is taking actions!)

 As you can see in the image, 100,000 chopsticks are thrown away EVERYDAY in Vancouver.
 The number is c.
 114,000 pairs on average in one prefecture in Japan.
 That’s around 19.5 billion chopsticks/per year all over Japan.
 They say you can build 20,000 wooden houses with that amount.